PARANIMO TERMS OF SERVICES

 26.1 Fees are clearly displayed before you confirm a booking.

-26.2 Payment methods may include upfront payment, post-pay, subscription, or package models depending on your Scheme settings.
+26.2 Payment methods may include upfront payment, post-pay, subscription, or package models depending on the Service Provider or Business Customer platform setting.

 26.3 All payments are processed securely through Stripe.
 We do not store full card details.
 It is your responsibility to read Stripe’s terms and conditions and privacy notices as you will be expected to comply with these.